tangentsoft/pidp8i/HACKERS.md

 ## <a id="tags" name="branches"></a> Working with Existing Tags and Branches

-The directory structure shown in the commands above is more complicated than strictly necessary, but it has a number of nice properties.
+The directory structure shown in second “clone and open” sequence above is more complicated than strictly necessary, but it has a number of nice properties.

-First, it collects other software projects under a common top-level directory, which I’m calling `~/src`, but you are free to use any scheme you like.
+First, it collects software projects under a common top-level directory.
+I’ve used `~/src` for this example, but you are free to use any scheme you like.

-Second, the project directory (`~/src/pidp8i`) stores multiple separate checkouts, one for each version I’m actively working with at the moment.
-So, to add a few other checkouts, you could say:
+Second, the level underneath the project directory (`~/src/pidp8i`) stores multiple separate checkouts, one for each version the developer is actively working with at the moment, so to add a few other checkouts, you could say:

     $ cd ~/src/pidp8i
     $ mkdir -p release          # another branch